 Valuable as pressed specimens are, good images of living material are extremely useful in supplementing specimens of cultivated plants.
 They are particularly effective for recording both the colour of the living plant and its natural habit; features that cannot be demonstrated by the dried specimen.

 From the 1940s, with the wider availability of quality cameras, black and white photography started to replace paintings as the medium for recording the plants.
-Colour slides replaced black and white, and these make up the majority of the slides in the Herbarium collection.
+Later, colour prints replaced the black and white prints.
+The collection has around 8,500 photographic prints in all.

-Although most of the images have been supplied by photographers commissioned by the RHS, the archive includes a substantial number of slides from the Harry Smith Collection and Plant Heritage National Plant Collection holders.
+Although most of the older images have been supplied by photographers commissioned by the RHS, the archive includes a substantial number of slides from the Harry Smith Collection and Plant Heritage National Plant Collection holders and other plant breeders.

 Now we have been adding digital plant portraits to the collection and these are being taken by RHS staff, volunteers and commissioned photographers on an almost daily basis.

 Owing to copyright issues we are unable to reproduce many of the slides and prints, but are happy to give physical access on request if anyone should like to view them.